Hoplite: Body armour

 Hoplite armour exhibit from the Archaeological Museum of Corfu.
 Note the gold inserts around the chest area of the iron breastplate at the centre of the exhibit.
 The helmet on the upper left is a restored version of the oxidised helmet on the right.

 Each hoplite provided his own equipment.
 Thus, only those who could afford such weaponry fought as hoplites.
 As with the Roman Republican army it was the middle classes who formed the bulk of the infantry.
-Equipment was not standardized, although there were doubtless trends in general designs over time, and between city-states.
-Hoplites had customized armour, the shield was decorated with family or clan emblems, although in later years these were replaced by symbols or monograms of the city states.
+Equipment was not standardised, although there were doubtless trends in general designs over time, and between city-states.
+Hoplites had customised armour, the shield was decorated with family or clan emblems, although in later years these were replaced by symbols or monograms of the city states.
 The equipment might be passed down in families, as it was expensive to manufacture.

 The hoplite army consisted of heavy infantrymen.
-Their armour, also called panoply, was sometimes made of full bronze for those who could afford it, weighing nearly 32 kg, although linen armor now known as linothorax was more common since it was cost-effective and provided decent protection.
-The average farmer-peasant hoplite could not afford any armor and typically carried only a shield, a spear, and perhaps a helmet plus a secondary weapon.
+Their armour, also called panoply, was sometimes made of full bronze for those who could afford it, weighing nearly 32 kg, although linen armour now known as linothorax was more common since it was cost-effective and provided decent protection.
+The average farmer-peasant hoplite could not afford any armour and typically carried only a shield, a spear, and perhaps a helmet plus a secondary weapon.
 The richer upper-class hoplites typically had a bronze cuirass of either the bell or muscled variety, a bronze helmet with cheekplates, as well as greaves and other armour.
 The design of helmets used varied through time.
-The Corinthian helmet was at first standardized and was a successful design.
+The Corinthian helmet was at first standardised and was a successful design.
 Later variants included the Chalcidian helmet, a lightened version of the Corinthian helmet, and the simple Pilos helmet worn by the later hoplites.
 Often the helmet was decorated with one, sometimes more horsehair crests, and/or bronze animal horns and ears.
 Helmets were often painted as well.
 The Thracian helmet had a large visor to further increase protection.
 In later periods, linothorax was also used, as it is tougher and cheaper to produce.
 The linen was 0.5 cm thick.

 Stele of Aristion, heavy-infantryman or hoplite.
 510 BC.
 Top of helmet and pointed beard missing.